Dr. G.R. Damodaran College of Science: GRD School of Social Work (GRDSSW)

 The school started in 1989 from G R Damodaran's second part of the vision "Education as the better means for securing the nation's economic future and social well-being" and since then offers two-year MSW programmes in Medical and Psychiatry, Human Resource Management, and Community Development; M.Phil. and Ph.D. programmes with field work components and professional exposures.

 The school offers advanced one-year PG diploma programmes in Professional Skills in Clinical and Counselling Psychology,/Health Services Management; Human Resource Development, and Emergency Management.
 Students can choose one of these PG diploma program during the two-year PG programme — this is inclusive in the programme structure.

-The program and courses aims to groom students to enable them to work effectively in social, economic and political scenarios as well as prepare them to keep pace with the changing face of Social Work and to the requirements of the growing societal needs.
+The program and courses aim to prepare students to work effectively in social, economic and political scenarios.
+Students prepare to keep pace with the changing face of Social Work and the requirements of growing societal needs.
 The course curriculum has been designed keeping in view the emerging trends as well as contemporary and futuristic human resource requirements.